will-ku/nyc-viz/README.md

 # Features

 ## Median Sales Prices
-A line graph with tooltip is used to display monthly median sales prices in New York City from January 2010 - May 2021.
+A line graph with tooltip is used to display monthly median sales prices in New York City from January 2010 - Sept 2022.
 Users are able to:
 * Filter by a specific borough or view all NYC
 * Hover over the line graph to view the median sales price for any particular month